-I knew I wanted revision to bypass around 14 months Post op VSG.
+I knew I wanted revision to bypass around 14 months Post-op VSG.
 In January 2020 I started having much more severe GERD issues.
 I actually had been dealing with GERD for about 5 years prior to VSG (and according to my new Surgeon, should never have been allowed to have VSG).
 I have dealt with ulcers, throwing up stinging bile in the middle of the night, and nausea to name a few.
-Once I had VSG, I slowly grew even more and worsening symptoms.
+Once I had VSG, I slowly grew even more and worsened symptoms.
 My whole upper stomach area would feel swollen and on fire.
 My nausea increased.
 My aversion to some foods became worse.

 Through all of this pain, the only thing that would lighten the pain was bread and crackers…so I started aiding myself with foods like that.
 This in turn created some regain.
 I lost 60lbs until these symptoms started.
 This did not meet my weight-loss goal, so I also knew I wanted a revision to help me lose the rest of my weight.
 My surgery weight for revision was 287.
 I still have about 100 lbs I’d like to lose, and I believe I am well on my way.